-Fiscal-year 2013 (year-ended September 30, 2013) was no exception, with continued financial deterioration, irrespective of a heavily-gimmicked reporting of a \$680.2 billion cash-based deficit for 2013, having narrowed from \$1,089.4 billion in 2012.
-Using generally-accepted accounting principles (GAAP), ShadowStats estimates the actual 2013 deficit at \$6.8 trillion, up from \$6.6 trillion in 2012, and total federal obligations at \$92.3 trillion in 2013, versus \$85.4 trillion in 2012.
+Using generally-accepted accounting principles (GAAP), ShadowStats estimates the actual 2013 deficit at \$6.2 trillion, versus \$6.6 trillion in 2012, and total federal obligations at \$91.7 trillion in 2013, versus \$85.4 trillion in 2012.
 Details are plotted in Graphs 20, 21 and 22.

 GAAP accounting for the government is similar to that used for large corporations.
 Corporate accounting usually covers categories such as unfunded liabilities for pensions and retiree health benefits.
-In the government's financial statements, though, unfunded liabilities for programs such Social Security and Medicare are included only in the footnotes, but they easily are adjusted into the aggregate financial numbers, as shown in Columns IV to VII of Table II.
+In the government's financial statements, though, unfunded liabilities for programs such Social Security and Medicare are included only in the footnotes, but they easily are adjusted into the aggregate financial numbers, as reflected in Columns IV to VII of Table II.